 Black Friday has quickly established itself as one of the UK’s busiest shopping days, especially for online shopping.
-Last year, Black Friday was the first time online sales in the UK exceeded £1 billion in a single day, with over £3.3 billion spent online from Black Friday through to Cyber Monday.
+A few years ago, Black Friday was the first time online sales in the UK exceeded £1 billion in a single day, with over £3.3 billion spent online from Black Friday through to Cyber Monday.

 With all these potential customers browsing online for a great deal, we’ve got some easy to follow advice about how to prepare your online shop so you can take full advantage of the Black Friday rush.